evonove/mut/README.md

 # MUT

-**M**ut **U**i **T**oolkit is a Qt/QML components collection, based on Google [Material Design specifications][1].
+**M**UT **U**i **T**oolkit is a Qt/QML components collection, based on Google [Material Design specifications][1].
-Using a theme centric approach you can improve the quality of your applications using the default material theme, or you can provide any customization according to your app brand.
+Using a theme centric approach you can improve the look and feel of your applications using the default material theme, or you can apply any customization according to your application brand.

 [1]: http://www.google.it/design/spec/material-design/introduction.html

 ## Implemented components

-At the moment, the following are the working high-level components:
+At the moment, the following high-level components are provided:

 * [standard and floating buttons][2]
 * [cards][3]